ceglug/ceglug-site/_posts/2014-01-01-easier-flex.md

 $ gcc -o abcd abcd.c -lfl
 $ ./abcd
 {% endhighlight %}
 But this seemed somehow redundant.
-For example, in the below command, if I forget to give '> abcd.c' , the file automatically gets written into lex.yy.c, and keeps getting overwritten.
+For example, in the below command, if I forget to give the '> abcd.c' , the file automatically gets written into lex.yy.c, and keeps getting overwritten.
 In general, we hardly even look at the '.c' file.
 {% highlight sh %}
 $ flex abcd.l > abcd.c
 {% endhighlight %}